scaleoutsean/eseries-perf-analyzer/README.md

 ## Changelog

-- 3.4.0 (Auguust 21, 2025)
+- 3.4.0 (Auguust 22, 2025)
-  - Docker chores: change 'docker-compose' to 'docker compose' in several scripts, update Dockerfile syntax
-  - Add 'utils' container with InfluxDB v1 client for easier management of InfluxDB
+  - Add 'utils' container with InfluxDB v1 client for easy management of InfluxDB
+  - Remove `dbmanager` container and its JSON configuration file (one less container to worry about)
+  - Minor update of version tags for various images (InfluxDB, Python, Alpine)
+  - Docker Compose with InfluxDB 1.11.8 necessitates `user` key addition and change to InfluxDB volume ownership
-  - Update version tag for InfluxDB container image to 1.11.8
+  - Minor update of version tag for Python and Alpine in Collector
-  - Minor improvements to epa/Makefile and epa/.env to avoid build errors when .env not sourced
+  - Complete removal of the pre-fork bloat (epa/Makefile, Ansible and BlackDuck containers, and the rest of it)
+  - Merge two docker-compose.yaml files into one (epa/docker-compose.yaml)
+  - Add `grafana-init` container to replace what epa/ansible used to do in a more complicated way
+  - Get rid of "internal image" build mechanism that didn't add any value (much faster builds with stock container images)
+  - Small error handling improvements in EPA Collector noted in Issues
+  - Multiple fixes related to built-in dashboards (Grafana data source set to `EPA`, `WSP` has been removed, dashboards can be imported without issues)

 - 3.3.1 (June 1, 2024):
   - Dependency update (requests library)